ecmwf/open-ecpds/docs/concepts/entities.md

-A host references a **Transfer Method**, which determines the [transfer module](../transfer-modules/index.md) (protocol implementation) used for the connection — for example FTP, SFTP, FTPS, HTTP/S, Amazon S3, Azure or Google Cloud Storage.
+A host references a **Transfer Method**, which determines the [transfer module](../transfer-modules/index.md) (protocol implementation) used for the connection — for example FTP, SFTP, FTPS, HTTP/S, WebDAV, Amazon S3, Azure or Google Cloud Storage.
 The selected module exposes a set of configuration options that fine-tune the connection.
 See the [Transfer Modules](../transfer-modules/index.md) reference and [Protocols & Connections](protocols.md).